true-happiness/true-happiness.github.io/_posts/2015-08-24-why_true_happiness.markdown

 Happiness if not developed always resort to the lowest possible form which is to seek happiness only for oneself.
 This tendency to be selfish is innate in our instinct.
 It is what living things do to preserve itself and survive.
 Human's selfishness is what lies at the crux of every world and social problems.
 It is the reason why humans are fighting and taking advantageous of one another.
 It is why the world can become a be cruel and heartless place where its law has become "survival of the fittest".

 Sadly, we are living in such a world right now.
 But this does not mean that we can't change it.
 In fact, we are also <strong>born with an ability to change and better ourselves.</strong> Human's ability to know and train ourselves is precisely what sets us apart from mere animals.
 Animals do not have such privilege.
 When a mosquito sees a blue light, its instinct tells it to fly toward it even though it might me a zapper.
 When a moth sees a flame, it has no choice but to instinctively fly toward the fire and its own death.
 Humans have similar urges and instincts.
-When we see something we want, we want to take it.
+When we see something we like, we want to take it.
 When we see a person we romantically interested we want to have him or her.
-But what sets human apart is our ability to know our own instinct and to step out of our own instinct simply just by being concious of it.
+But what sets human apart is our ability to know our own instinct and to step out of our own instinct simply just by being conscious of it.
 This is why when we are attracted to someone we think twice before approaching.
 This is why even though we want something we do not give in to our urge to cheat or steal.

 This leads us to the main point of this article which is...